-IOP Established Expert Consultation Committee for Advanced Attosecond Light Source
+IOP Establishes Expert Consultation Committee for Advanced Attosecond Light Source

 The Institute of Physics (IOP), Chinese Academy of Sciences (CAS) plans to construct a national major scientific and technological infrastructure project of the Advanced Attosecond Light Source.
 It will be China's first large-scale light source of a new category, different from the synchrotron radiation and the free-electron laser (FEL).
 To be built in Dongguan, Guangdong in cooperation with Xi'an Institute of Optics and Precision Mechanics of CAS and Songshan Lake Materials Laboratory, this project will help promote the national "Belt and Road" Initiative, enable IOP to seize the major strategic opportunities in the Guangdong-Hong Kong-Macao Greater Bay Area, keep pace with the development of the International Center of Science and Innovation and the Comprehensive National Science Center of the Bay Area, and give full play to the role of national major scientific and technological infrastructure in supporting and driving local scientific and technological innovation.
 With its high-standard design, the facility is expected to lead globally in terms of its composite indicators after completion and become Asia's first and world's second large-scale scientific facility of the attosecond pulse.